cjamesw302/cjamesw302/README.md

 ### 👋 Hi, I’m CJ or @cjamesw302

 ## I'm an aspiring IT professional!
-- 🌱 I’m currently learning AWS and Python
+- 🌱 I’m currently learning AWS, Python, and React.js
 - 🔧 I'm currently working on building a portfolio website
 - ✨ Fun fact: I practice MMA (boxing and kickboxing) and love playing video games